yasarshaikh/SF-bench/docs/index.md

 # SF-Bench: The Salesforce AI Benchmark

-**The open, objective benchmark for measuring AI coding agents on Salesforce development tasks.**
+**The open, objective Salesforce AI benchmark for measuring AI coding agents on Salesforce development tasks.**

+> **Note:** SF-Bench evaluates AI **coding agents** for Salesforce development (Apex, LWC, Flow), while Salesforce's CRM benchmark evaluates AI models for business use cases.
+SF-Bench is the complementary benchmark for developers.

 ---